 A production contract was finally awarded to Bell in March 1960 for the SPN-10 ALCS.
 NATC accomplished the first fully automated landings with the production system in June 1963 on Midway with an F-4 Phantom and an F-8 Crusader, modified for the capability.
 However, another round of development and improvements were required so the first operational use was delayed to late 1965, when operational evaluations were accomplished with F-4Gs, ALCS-modified F-4Bs, aboard Kitty Hawk.
 The capability was subsequently retrofitted to F-4Bs and incorporated in new production F-4Js.
 After a Vietnam deployment aboard Kitty Hawk with VF-213, the 11 surviving F-4Gs (one was shot down) became F-4Bs again.
 (Either the Navy's F-4G's existence was forgotten/considered irrelevant or used to disguise the purpose of yet another F-4 variant, the Air Force F-4G Wild Weasel.)

 The radar reflector on the aircraft was substantially reduced in size and made retractable.
-On the F-4, it was attached to a door that opened just forward of the nose gear.
+On the F-4, it extended from a compartment just forward of the nose gear.

-On the F-111B, it was mounted on the upper link of the nose gear torque scissors so it deployed into position when the gear was down in flight.
+On the F-111B, it was smaller and mounted on the upper link of the nose gear torque scissors so it deployed into position when the gear was down.

 When the system was working, the performance was brilliant, the airplane coming down the glide slope toward a three-wire arrestment like it was on rails.
 As might be expected from the vacuum-tube-based technology of the time, however, reliability proved to be a problem.
 A field change was made to improve SPN-10 reliability but at the expense of its automatic touchdown capability: the pilot had to take over at weather minimums and make the final corrections before touchdown.